Risk management in the use of published statistical results for policy decisions: The implementer's decision problem

 \section{The implementer's decision problem}

 Consider a policy implementer deciding whether or not to implement a policy based upon a researcher's published estimate of the policy's effect.
-If the policy is implemented, there is also a question of the scale at which it should be implemented.
-The implementer must take into account the estimated effect, the costs and potential benefits of the intervention, uncertainty in the implementation, and uncertainty about the statistical results.
+The implementer must also decide the scale at which it should be implemented.
+In order to make these decisions, the implementer must take into account the estimated effect, the costs and potential benefits of the intervention, uncertainty in the implementation, and uncertainty about the statistical results.

 The cost to implement the policy includes direct costs as well as the opportunity cost of giving up any current policies that would be replaced by the new policy.
-Before implementation, the benefit of the policy is known (or estimated) as a function of the policy outcome.
+These costs are known (or estimated) when the implementer is making the implementation decision.
+However, before implementation, the benefit of the policy is known (or estimated) only as a function of the unknown policy outcome.
 The actual benefit of the policy is not realized until after the policy is implemented and the outcome is observed.
-The policy is a failure if its benefit does not exceed its cost.
 Thus, from the implementer's perspective before implementation, the net benefit of the implemented policy is a random variable with a probability distribution defined by the unknown policy effect (the researcher's estimand) and uncertainty in the implementation.
+The policy is a failure if this random variable's realized value is negative.

-There are two sources of uncertainty in the implementation.
+Setting aside uncertainty about the policy effect estimate, the implementer faces two sources of uncertainty in the implementation.
 First, the implementation must match the policy and population described by the published estimate in order to achieve the same underlying effect.
 The net benefit of the policy depends on how a deviation from this target affects the policy outcome distribution.
 Second, the implementer expects random variation in individual outcomes even if the underlying policy effect is known with certainty and the policy is correctly implemented.

-Implementation details aside, the implementer must also contend with uncertainty about the policy effect estimate.
+The implementer must also contend with uncertainty about the policy effect estimate.
 The implementer expects highly reliable estimates to be close to the true effect of the policy in the study population, but the implementer knows that even highly reliable estimates still have some amount of uncertainty.
 The best the implementer can hope for is a high probability that the estimate is close to the true effect.
 Then, in the long run, most implemented policies will be successful.